-As a consequence, we should expect the drawing size to increase but it boils down to how the extensions make sure of this technology.
+Consequently, we should expect the drawing size to increase, but it boils down to how the extensions make use of this technology.

 Our core materials are heavier in terms of memory consumption compared to before, but they are still pretty modest compared to what you could do.